Miss Stick’s Problem-Solving Agency

 My current work-in-progress is a Middle Grade fantasy novel geared toward the younger end of the MG spectrum.
 This novel is currently in the editing phase and clocks in at around 30k words.
 Inspired by the great classic humorous SFF authors like Terry Pratchett and Douglas Adams, along with current witty favorites such as Tahereh Mafi’s Furthermore and Jaclyn Moriarty’s The Extremely Inconvenient Adventures of Bronte Mettlestone, this story is Toy Story meets Tim Burton meets My Little Pony: Friendship Is Magic.

-Miss Stick and Sword Lord, along with Miss Stick’s cranky dragon sidekick and a friendly pink garden gnome, embark on a journey across the fantastical land of wishes to collect the passcodes that will allow them passage to the Realm of Humans.
+To solve this problem, Sword Lord will have to confront the boy who wished for him.
+This goal sends Miss Stick and Sword Lord, along with Miss Stick’s dragon sidekick, on a journey across the Realm of Wishes to collect passcodes that will unlock access to the Realm of Humans.

 **Link back to image source is available on my Miss Stick Moodboard Pinterest board.